Guest Reviews This tour doesn't have any reviews because it is a new tour. Be the first to review it!

 Air Package Only

-This morning, transportation is provided to Frankfurt’s railway station where you board the high-speed Intercity Express (ICE) to Berlin (approximately 4.25 hours).
-We recommend you buy a picnic lunch for your journey.
+This morning, travel to Frankfurt’s railway station and board the high-speed Intercity Express (ICE) to Berlin, a journey of approximately four hours and 15 minutes.
+We recommend purchasing a picnic lunch for the trip.

 Included Meals: Breakfast